Monday, March 27, 2023

 This wonderful root is the storehouse of vitamins (K, A, C, E, B1, B3, B5, B6, B2, Folates), minerals (manganese, potassium, magnesium, iron, calcium, copper) and polyphenols, antioxidants, polynutrients.

-It consists of significant quantity of dietary fibers which are considered to be the essential component of healthy food.
+It consists of a significant quantity of dietary fibers which are considered to be the essential component of healthy food.

-Why turnip is good for diabetics:
+Why turnip is good for diabetics?

 Hypoglycemic Effects